 22 November 2017

-And ‘planned obsolescence’ just adds to the problem.
+The issue of planned obsolescence only adds to the problem.
 Ever wondered why your mobile phone just happens to die on you just as your contract is about to run out?
-And why your TV becomes obsolete as soon as the bigger, thinner model appears?
-The cost of trying to keep up to date with the latest tech not only takes its toll on our pockets – there’s a pretty big environmental cost too.
+Or why your TV becomes obsolete as soon as the bigger, thinner model appears?
+Well, that’s because they were designed to do that.

-It’s also important to be aware that companies are now legally obliged to safely dispose of potentially sensitive information in accordance with current security laws and the Data Protection Act of 1998.
+It’s also important to be aware that companies are now legally obliged to safely dispose of sensitive information in accordance with current security laws and the Data Protection Act of 1998.
 Be sure only to use a computer recycling company that operates in accordance with, and preferably exceeds all government guidelines such as the WEEE Directive and the Data Protection Act.